 Yes, if you repay your loan on time, the positive feedback will be sent from the lender to the main credit reference agencies and the guarantor loan will improve your credit score.
 This is why a guarantor loan helps those with bad credit to demonstrate their creditworthiness and get their finances back on track.

 However, if you fail to repay your loan on time, the information will still be sent back to the credit reference agencies.
 It will say on your file that you defaulted on a loan and this will cause your credit score to worsen.

-You will be required to repay your loan in monthly instalments over 3 years.
+You will be required to repay your loan in monthly instalments over 1 to 5 years.
 Repayments will be taken out of your account automatically via your debit account.
 Lenders rarely allow you to repay with a credit card, cheque or cash.
 You may repay early at any point with some lenders charging an early repayment fee and some lenders who do not.

 You will be sent reminders via email and SMS on the days leading up to each collection so you can get the repayment ready to collect from your debit account.